ws333/iases3frontends/webapp/docs/src/md/privacy-policy.md

 <br/>

-Welcome to our web application (the "Service").

-This Service is a web-based platform that empowers users to efficiently send advocacy emails to decision-makers, researchers, and leaders.
-It provides curated contact lists tailored to the user's country, streamlines civic engagement, and emphasizes privacy, ease of use, and responsible communication.
-Data collection is limited to what is strictly necessary for authentication, contact management, and email functionality, as described below.

-The frontend code of this Service is open source and free to use; however, the backend is proprietary.
-The only data collected and temporarily stored are authentication tokens (from providers like Google or Microsoft) and a country code.
-Tokens are stored encrypted, used only for authentication, and deleted upon logout.
-The country code is used for displaying relevant contact lists, it's stored locally in the browser and can be deleted at any time.
+The data collected and temporarily stored are authentication tokens, from providers like Google or Microsoft, and a country code.
+Tokens are stored encrypted, used only for authentication.
+The country code is used for displaying relevant contact lists.
+The data is deleted upon logout.

 ## 1. Data Collection and Usage